Migrate from public base images to hardened container images: a step-by-step guide (2026)

 gcr.io/distroless/static:nonroot 0 0 5 Yes Yes Already passes Skip / keep

-This backlog table is the deliverable that justifies the migration to your security and platform-engineering audiences.
-It is also the minimal attack surface baseline you measure against in phase 4.
+This backlog table is the deliverable that justifies the migration to security and platform-engineering audiences.
+It is also the baseline you measure against after migration.

-2. Mapping Public Images to Hardened Equivalents: Finding Your Drop-In Replacements
+2. Mapping Public Images to Hardened Equivalents: Finding Your Replacements

-Mapping each public base image to a hardened equivalent is a vendor-neutral, workload-aware decision.
-The same image (node:20-alpine, say) maps differently depending on whether you need a glibc runtime, FIPS-validated cryptography, a published 7-day patch SLA, or DoD-grade STIG conformance.
+Mapping each public base image to a hardened equivalent is a workload-aware decision.
+The same image can map differently depending on libc requirements, package-manager behavior, FIPS needs, STIG evidence, patch commitments, or available subscription tiers.

 If you currently run Drop-in candidates (production-grade, 2026) Reason